o0omega/EUT-Puzzle-Solver-GUI/README.md

 Made for the great game of https://www.roblox.com/games/122809141833750/v0-4-1-Everything-Upgrade-Tree Works correctly only with Windows.
-Check information window inside the app for keybinds and stuff.
+Check information window inside the app for extra usage explanations.
+Keybinds can be configured in settings window.

 ## Puzzle explanations
 - Puzzle #1: